dvoraka/av-service/README.md

 ```

 ### Installation
-You can use Docker to prepare necessary services for the development.
+You can use Docker to prepare necessary services for a development.
-Docker configurations are a good documentation for installing services without Docker.
+The Docker configurations are a good documentation for installing services without Docker.
+Everything is inside the ```docker/``` directory.

 #### Docker
 Docker is recommended approach.